SAM3D: Zero-Shot 3D Object Detection via Segment Anything Model: Appendix

-\subsection{Mask2Box}
+\subsubsection{Mask2Box}

 After the segmentation, we need to predict 3D bounding boxes $B^{3D}$ from the foreground masks $M^{\prime}$.
-Since BEV images already carry depth information, we can directly estimate the horizontal attributes (\ie, horizontal object center, length, width, and heading) of 3D bounding boxes from the 2D masks.
-While for the vertical attributes (\ie, vertical object center and height), LiDAR points will be utilized as extra information compensation.
+Since BEV images already carry depth information, we can directly estimate the horizontal attributes (i.e., horizontal object center, length, width, and heading) of 3D bounding boxes from the 2D masks.
+Meanwhile, for the vertical attributes (i.e., vertical object center and height), LiDAR points will be utilized as extra information compensation.